rstofi/dotfiles/vim/README.md

 To support copying to and from the system's  clipboard, I need to install the `vim-gtk3` package.

+I have configured my `vimrc` to save the session with all the buffers into the `~/.vim/sessions/default.vim` file.
+So if I close vim, I can re-open the session if I want to.
+I only hold the *last* session (I can also exit a session without saving it) in a file for now.

 ### Custom key bindings

 I have set my `<leader>` character to `space`.